 - Transitional Care: Except as otherwise required by applicable law, upon the effective termination of Agreement all rights and obligations of the parties under the Agreement shall immediately cease.
 Provider shall remain responsible for providing Covered Services under the terms of the Agreement to Members who are under the care of Provider or a Group Provider at the time of such termination for a period of up to 90 days from the date of termination or for such other period required by applicable law.
-FBHP will provide compensation for those Covered Services rendered prior to the termination date and during the foregoing transitional care period pursuant to the terms of the Agreement. - Notice to Members: Following notice of termination or non-renewal of the Agreement by either party, FBHP will send CMS approved notices to Members and is authorized to notify prospective Members and Participating Providers, and other persons and entities that it deems to have an interest herein of such termination, of such termination.
+FBHP will provide compensation for those Covered Services rendered prior to the termination date and during the foregoing transitional care period pursuant to the terms of the Agreement. - Notice to Members: Following notice of termination or non-renewal of the Agreement by either party, FBHP is authorized to notify Members and prospective Members and Participating Providers, and other persons and entities that it deems to have an interest herein of such termination, of such termination.

-10.13 Excluded and Precluded Providers
+10.14 Excluded and Precluded Providers